 Module Control Right-Click Commands

-Right-clicking any knob, slider, switch, or button reveals a standard right-click menu.
-Here’s what they do.
+Right-clicking any knob, slider, switch, or button reveals the following right-click menu:

 Edit Value- Opens a field where exact values can be entered.